Sam Jones III

 Samuel L. Jones III (born April 29, 1983) is an American actor.
-He is best known for playing Pete Ross on the first three seasons of the Superman television series Smallville, Willie Worsley in the 2006 film Glory Road, Craig Shilo on Blue Mountain State, Chaz Pratt on ER and Billy Marsh in the 2006 film Home of the Brave.
+He is best known for playing Pete Ross on the first three seasons (2001-2003) of the Superman television series Smallville, Willie Worsley in the 2006 film Glory Road, Craig Shilo on Blue Mountain State, Chaz Pratt on ER and Billy Marsh in the 2006 film Home of the Brave.

 Career

-In his early acting career, Jones played Pete Ross on the first three seasons of the television series Smallville, based on the early years of Superman, after which he left before season 3's final episode, but returned as Pete Ross in the season 7 episode "Hero".
-Jones has also appeared on the television shows The Practice, ER, CSI: Crime Scene Investigation, and 7th Heaven.
+In his early acting career, Sam Jones III played Pete Ross on the first three seasons of the television series Smallville, based on the early years of Superman, after which he left before season 3's final episode "Covenant", but returned in the season 7 episode "Hero".
+Jones has also appeared on the television shows The Practice, ER, CSI: Crime Scene Investigation and 7th Heaven.
 He appeared with actress Raven-Symoné in the 2006 Lifetime movie For One Night.
-Jones also played Craig Shilo in Spike TV's Blue Mountain State.
-Most recently, Jones joined the cast of writer/director Chris Blake's (a.k.a.
-Christopher Blake Johnson) indie horror film, All Light Will End, alongside Andy Buckley and John Schuck.
+Jones also played Craig Shilo in Spike TV's Blue Mountain State and reprised his role in the 2016 film Blue Mountain State: The Rise of Thadland.
 In 2014, Jones completed filming the movie Of Fortune and Gold.
-In 2016, Jones had a role in the film Blue Mountain State: The Rise of Thadland based on Spike TV's Blue Mountain State as the character Craig Shilo.
+In 2018, he joined the cast of writer/director Chris Blake's indie horror film, All Light Will End, alongside Andy Buckley and John Schuck.

 Personal life

-In 2010, a sex tape leaked with his then model girlfriend Karissa Shannon.
-It was reported that the pair initially tried to block the release of the sex tape, but after striking a deal, the tape was released on DVD by Vivid Entertainment called: Karissa Shannon Superstar.
-In 2011, Jones and Shannon released a song entitled "Juice and Vodka"; once available on iTunes, currently available on TMZ a part of the Kam3 album.
+In 2010, a sex tape leaked with Jones' then model girlfriend Karissa Shannon.
+It was reported that the pair initially tried to block the release of the sex tape, but after striking a deal, the tape was released on DVD by Vivid Entertainment called Karissa Shannon Superstar.
+In 2011, Jones and Shannon, as the duo KAM3, released a song entitled "Juice and Vodka"; once available on iTunes, it is currently available on TMZ.